 In addition to Student Groups and Student Employment, College Nine offers volunteer leadership opportunities.

 Planning begins in spring quarter prior to the conference.
 College Nine, College Ten & Oakes College students work corroboratively to develop content, plan workshops, and implement all aspects of the event.
+If you're interested in joining the planning team, attend an info session!
 For more information, contact Wendy Baxter email@example.com.

 Upper Division College Nine students are invited to apply to teach CLNI 85: Global Action in winter quarter.
 Student instructors go through training in November and January, and meet weekly with an instructor in winter to explore materials, techniques, and tools to facilitate their own weekly section of 15-20 students for CLNI 85.
-For more information, contact Erin Ramsden at firstname.lastname@example.org.
+For more information, visit the CLNI 85 page and contact Erin Ramsden at firstname.lastname@example.org.

 If you have participated in ICW, you can apply to be a co-facilitator.
 You’ll work with a group of students and staff to develop this year’s ICW.
-For more information, contact Julie Phillips at email@example.com
+For more information, visit the ICW page and contact Julie Phillips at email@example.com

 OLs are responsible for producing a successful orientation of new College Nine and Ten students in the fall.
 This team assists several other programs throughout the year, serving as tour guides, leaders within the college community, and resources for the new students.
 Recruitment takes place in the spring and requires early return for the fall quarter.
 This is a volunteer position with great perks!
 If interested, please visit our website, or contact the Activities Office at firstname.lastname@example.org